JBTitan296/Ultrakill-Minimap/README.md

 4. Save the file and build your solution.

 ---

-## 📦 Technical Dependencies
-This plugin utilizes specific Unity modules for its functionality:
-* **UnityEngine.IMGUIModule**: Used for rendering the Minimap interface.
-* **UnityEngine.CoreModule**: Core Unity functionality.
-* **CommandBuffers**: Used for the high-performance silhouette pipeline.

 ## 📄 License
 This project is released under the **MIT License**.